aws-samples/sample-serverless-llm-on-aws/README.md

 # Serverless Strategies for Streaming LLM Responses

-This repository provides sample code for the blog post **"Serverless Strategies for Streaming LLM Responses"**.
+This repository provides sample code for the AWS blog post [**"Serverless Strategies for Streaming LLM Responses"**](https://aws.amazon.com/blogs/compute/serverless-strategies-for-streaming-llm-responses/).
 It demonstrates three serverless architectures for implementing real-time streaming from Large Language Models (LLMs) on AWS.

 The focus is on demonstrating **true real-time streaming**, where tokens are delivered to clients as they are generated from Amazon Bedrock, not just simulated client-side streaming of a complete response.